15 People Who Started Their Own Micronations

 In April 2015, a Czech man named Vít Jedlička declared that an otherwise unclaimed 2.7-square-mile patch of land between Serbia and Croatia was now a libertarian paradise called the Free Republic of Liberland.
 According to the micronation’s website, “The motto of Liberland is ‘To live and let live’ because Liberland prides itself on personal and economic freedom of its people.”

-Applications are currently being accepted for citizenship from those who 1) have respect for others and their opinions, 2) “ have respect for private ownership, which is untouchable,” 3) do not have a “Communist, Nazi, or other extremist past,” and 4) have not been punished for past criminal offenses.
+Applications were accepted for citizenship from those who 1) have respect for others and their opinions, 2) “have respect for private ownership, which is untouchable,” 3) do not have a “Communist, Nazi, or other extremist past,” and 4) have not been punished for past criminal offenses.
 Jedlička told TIME that within a few days of his announcement he had received 20,000 citizenship applications, although he planned to accept just 3000 to 5000.
+(You can still apply online today.)

 2. PADDY ROY BATES // PRINCIPALITY OF SEALAND

-One of the world’s more successful micronations was founded in 1967 on an abandoned former WWII anti-aircraft gun platform about seven miles off the coast of England.
+One of the world’s more successful micronations was founded in 1967 on an abandoned former World War II anti-aircraft gun platform about seven miles off the coast of England.
 Former British Army major Paddy Roy Bates originally occupied the 120-by-50-foot platform in 1966 to transmit pirate radio broadcasts, and later declared it his own nation: The Principality of Sealand.

 Today, Sealand continues its radio broadcasts and has also become an online data haven.
 Since 1999, it’s been ruled by Bates’ son, Prince Michael, and boasts its own chapel, prison, flag, currency, stamps, national anthem, and passports, as well as a strained relationship with Great Britain, which doesn’t recognize its existence but has mostly left it alone.
-It also sells royal titles—“The perfect gift for the person that has everything!”
+It also sells royal titles.

 3. LEICESTER HEMINGWAY // REPUBLIC OF NEW ATLANTIS